 TICKETS

->>Purchase tickets here for the 2025 Seattle International Dance Festival, featuring over 125 artists from Portugal, South Korea, China, NYC, France, and around the Puget Sound.
-Celebrate 20 years of bringing the world of contemporary dance to Seattle's doorstep!
+>>Purchase tickets here for the 2026 Seattle International Dance Festival, featuring over 125 artists from South Korea, Burkina Faso, India, Finland, and the Pacific Northwest.
+Celebrate more than 20 years of bringing the world of contemporary dance to Seattle's doorstep!

-20th Anniversary Seattle International Dance Festival 2025
+Seattle International Dance Festival 2026

 Purchase a Festival Pass